libbyshoop/runestone/source/classactivities/functions.rst

       value that is returned can be used in other expressions, or other function calls.

-Compare these two functions and then try the calls in the Python shell.
+Compare these two functions and then try the calls in the activecode.

 .. sourcecode:: python